slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"To be able to lead others, a man must be willing to go forward alone."
 -- Harry Truman [1884]*

+> *"Leadership is the art of getting someone else to do something you want done because he wants to do it."
+-- Dwight D. Eisenhower [1890]*

 > *"If you want to build a ship, don’t herd people together to collect wood and don’t assign them tasks and work, but rather teach them to long for the endless immensity of the sea."
 -- Antoine de Saint Exupery [1900]*